 Die Inhaltsangabe kann sich auf eine andere Ausgabe dieses Titels beziehen.

-He sits on the board of Inglis Foundation, the Philadelphia region’s largest provider of accessible health services, and served as Vice Chair of the Philadelphia chapter of ACM/SIG-CHI.
-He is an adjunct lecturer at Rutgers University, teaching courses on digital design and the social impact of inclusive innovation.
+For nine years, Mr. Smith served on the board of directors for Inglis Foundation, the Philadelphia region’s largest provider of accessible and affordable health services.
+He also served two terms as Vice Chair of the Philadelphia chapter of ACM/SIG-CHI for computer-human interaction.
+Mr. Smith is an adjunct lecturer at Rutgers University, teaching courses on digital design and the social impact of inclusive innovation.

 „Über diesen Titel“ kann sich auf eine andere Ausgabe dieses Titels beziehen.